arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 intersection() creates the intersection of all child nodes.
 Only the area shared by all the objects is retained.

 ~~~
+// this example is by Marius Kintel  - <marius@kintel.net>

 union() {
     cube(15, center=true);
     sphere(10);
+}
 ~~~
+Try cahnging union() to difference() and intersection()!

+Excercise: How can you make a shape that only has the "sides" of the sphere - the sphere minus the cube?

 ## Transforms
 Transforms